Overview

 - In the Configure External Tool dialogue that appears, click Harmonize Assignment.

-- In the Link Resource from External Tool dialogue that appears, click PDF Annotation.
+- In the Link Resource from External Tool dialogue that appears, click Social Reading (PDF Annotation).

 - In the next window, click +Add File to upload a single PDF for annotation.
 Once completed, click Create PDF Annotation.